PhilMathew/dotfiles/README.md

 4) Reboot and log back in to bspwm
 5) Run ```sh ~/.config/bspwm/regen-theme.sh``` to get your theming all set up
 6) Set gtk and cursor themes through lxappearance

-While I'm certain this will break for some others, from my testing on a fresh install of Ubuntu, this should work perfectly fine.

 # Acknowledgements
 Aside from all the creators and contributors involved in the amazing softwares used in this rice, I have a few special thanks to give to some folks.